uhppoted/uhppoted-app-home-assistant/README.md

 although functional and usable, is intended more for the (brave) early adopter.

-The current version is most suited to a small'ish home ACS i.e. a couple of controllers with half a dozen doors and maybe a ten or so access cards - so, not a large mansion [~~or an office building~~](https://github.com/uhppoted/uhppoted-app-home-assistant/issues/1).
+The current version is most suited to a small'ish home ACS i.e. a couple of controllers with half a dozen doors and maybe a ten or so access cards - so, not e.g. a large mansion, minor palace [~~or office building~~](https://github.com/uhppoted/uhppoted-app-home-assistant/issues/1).

 **Contents**
 1. [Screenshots](#screenshots)